All passengers, crew escape blaze on Japan Airlines plane after Tokyo airport collision | Business

 All passengers, crew escape blaze on Japan Airlines plane after Tokyo airport collision

-Haneda, one of Tokyo's two main airports, has closed all runways following the incident, a spokesperson said.
+Transport minister Saito said the cause of the accident was unclear and the Japan Transport Safety Board (JTSB), police and other departments would continue to investigate.
+The collision occurred shortly after landing.
+"The transport ministry will attempt to resume the operations of Haneda airport as soon as possible," Saito said.

+Haneda is one of the two main airports serving the Japanese capital.
+JAL's rival Japanese airline ANA said it had cancelled 112 domestic flights departing and landing at Haneda for the rest of Tuesday due to the runway shutdown.
 Kaoru Ishii, a mother who was waiting outside the arrival gate for her 29-year-old daughter and boyfriend coming back on the flight said she initially though the flight was delayed until her daughter called to explain.

 "She said the plane had caught fire and she exited via a slide," Ishii said.
 "I was really relieved that she was alright."